gali8/G8MaterialKitTextField/README.md

 -----
 Automatic MKTextField validation, using regex patterns.

-Based on the MKTextField in the [MKMaterialKit] (https://github.com/nghialv/MaterialKit)
+Based on the MKTextField of the [MKMaterialKit] (https://github.com/nghialv/MaterialKit)

 How To Use:
 -----